EMPZsolt/my-first-project/README.md

      * He/she can only apply after you have entered all the required information.
 The submit button is represented by a love letter image.

      ![A sreenshot of the rsvp](./assets/images/rsvp.jpg)

+## Testing

+- I tested that this page works in different browsers: Microsoft Edge, Google Chrome, Firefox.
+- I confirmed that this project is responsive, functions on all standard screen sizes using the devtools device toolbar.
+- I confirmed that the navigation, header, cover text, contacts, schedule, location, honeymoon and the rsvp are all readable and easy to understand.
+- I have confirmed that the form works: requires entires in every field and the submit button works.

+### Bugs